vpparkkinen/TFRA_transform/README.md

-# Totally fuzzy and relative alternative (TFRA) specification,Filippone A, Cheli B, D'Agostino A (2001)
+# Totally fuzzy and relative alternative (TFRA) specification (Filippone, Cheli, & D'Agostino (2001))

-`TFRA_transform()` applies TFRA to a numeric vector and returns a transformed vector.
+`TFRA_transform()` applies the alternative specification of TFR by Filippone, Cheli, & Agostino to a numeric vector and returns a transformed vector.
 Not thoroughly tested, please test yourself first if you use this for serious work.
 Does no checks whatsoever, please make sure you give